TheEnggs/Laeyrd/README.md

 * **Cached UI elements**
   Some UI parts (like activity bar, notifications, or panel borders) can lag behind after major theme changes.
 A **window reload** usually fixes it.

+* **Asked to reload twice**
+  Vscode will ask you to reload twice, its not a bug just how vscode works.

 These aren’t “hard” bugs, more like VS Code being stubborn about when it listens.
 If something looks completely wrong or breaks consistently, that *is* a bug and you should absolutely report it.

 ---